amanpandey2101/Shopify/SLIDESHOW_PARALLAX_GUIDE.md

 2. **Browser support**: Verify you're using a supported browser
 3. **Reduced motion**: Check if "Reduce motion" is enabled in your system accessibility settings
 4. **Console errors**: Open browser developer tools and check for JavaScript errors

+### Product Grid Not Showing

+1. **Collection selected**: Make sure you've selected a collection with products
+2. **Products exist**: Verify the collection has published products
+3. **Block added**: Ensure you've added a "Product Grid" block to your section
+4. **Section type**: Make sure you're using "Parallax Slideshow + Content" section

 ### Performance Issues